This Midlands-based national firm is near the top of the food chain, in public and in private.

-The firm usually receives around 800 training contracts applications annually.
+The firm usually receives around 800-900 applications annually.
 Prospective trainees are asked to apply by completing an online form.
-Those who pique the firm's interest undertake online testing and a telephone interview; roughly 40 candidates are invited to assessment days in August.
-The day involves an interview, case study presentation and group exercises.
+Those who pique the firm's interest undertake online testing and a telephone interview.
+Successful candidates are then invited to an assessment day.
+The day currently involves an interview, a case study presentation, a written exercise and a group exercise.

 “Generally we go for people who will be good with clients, and who will make good lawyers,” Mark Hughes tells us.
-He adds: “People who have had a job previously – law or non, but somehow customer facing – do better at interview and at the assessment day, we find.
+He adds: “People who have had a job previously – law or non-law, but somehow customer-facing – do better at interview and at the assessment day, we find.
 But we do still have plenty of people who've come through the traditional process too, who we recruit while they're in their second year of university.
 It's about a balance.”

 Historically, a good chunk of BJ trainees have held degrees from universities in or around the Midlands.
 In addition, having links to the region has proved beneficial for previous applicants.
 However, the firm assures us that this is no longer a priority for recruiters.
-The firm currently attends law fairs at Nottingham, Birmingham, Leicester, Manchester, Sheffield and Warwick universities.
+The firm currently attends law fairs at Nottingham, Birmingham, Leicester, Manchester, Sheffield, Bristol, Exeter and Warwick universities.

 Browne Jacobson LLP

 Castle Meadow Road,

 Victoria Square House,

 14th Floor, No.1 Spinningfields,